-More and more freelancers and agencies are willing to work sustainably.
-But what does that actually mean and how can you approach this with your business?
-Stephie Keilholz and Philipp Stakenborg from the agency The Good Call share their thoughts in the following interview.
+More and more freelancers and agencies want to work sustainably.
+But what does that actually mean?
+And which measures are best suited?
+Stephie Keilholz and Philipp Stakenborg from the agency Das Gute Ruft tell you more in our interview.

-On the journey towards sustainability there are many smaller and larger steps that companies and organisations can take.
-The good news is that the journey is a hell of a lot of fun, good for the world and gives employees* a greater sense of purpose than, for example, a chic office with a foosball table.
+On the journey to sustainability, there are many smaller and larger steps that companies and organizations can take.
+The good news is that the journey is a hell of a lot of fun, good for the world, and more meaningful to employees than, say, a fancy office with foosball.

-Our office runs on green electricity, just like our climate positive hosting at RAIDBOXES .
-Data protection is very important to us, therefore our website does not use any trackers, cookies or data kraken.
-A positive side effect: Per page view only about 0.46g CO2 is emitted, which is 76% better than the average (see the Website Carbon Calculator).
+Our office runs on green electricity, just like our sustainable WordPress hosting at Raidboxes.
+Data protection is very important to us, which is why our website doesn't use any trackers, cookies or data octopi.
+A positive side effect: per page view, only about 0.46g CO2 are emitted, which is 76% better than the average (see the website carbon calculator).

 We avoid plastic waste, unnecessary new purchases and are big recycling fans.
-As a starting signal we can offer other companies the chance to participate in monthly challenges such as the Plastic Free July recommend.
-In this way, climate protection becomes the focus of all employees*.
+As a starting point, we can recommend other companies to jointly participate in monthly challenges such as Plastic Free July.
+This way, climate protection becomes the focus of all employees.

-A very large adjustment screw - even if it only indirectly affects office work - is the topic of nutrition: We eat purely vegetable and largely regional food.
-Since this year, we have even partially grown our own vegetables.
-However, the first harvest has been quite manageable.
-Who wants to start small, can introduce a vegetable Thursday and discover together in the team vegane courts.
-In addition, companies can rely on purely vegan catering at events.
-Ideally, this is also low waste, i.e. with little packaging waste.
+A very large adjusting screw - even if it only indirectly affects the office work - is the topic of nutrition: We eat a purely vegetable-based and largely regional diet.
+Since this year, we've even been using part of our own vegetable garden.
+The first harvest, however, was still quite manageable.
+If you want to start small, you can introduce a plant-based Thursday and discover vegan dishes together as a team.
+In addition, companies can opt for purely vegan catering at events.
+Ideally, this should also be low waste, i.e. with little packaging waste.

-Business travel is another major factor in the CO2 footprint: 21,400 such activities start every hour in Germany alone, i.e. almost 187.5 million business trips per year.
-Flying is the most climate-damaging way of getting to a business meeting.
-It is therefore worthwhile travelling by train.
-A digital meeting is also suitable for many votes.
+Business travel is another major factor in the carbon footprint: 21,400 such activities take off every hour in Germany alone, or almost 187.5 million business trips per year.
+Flying is the most climate-damaging way to get to a business meeting.
+Therefore, it is worthwhile to travel by train.
+For many meetings, a digital meeting is also suitable.

 This is not only good in terms of sustainability, but also relieves employees from too much travel stress.
-We ourselves have decided in 2017 to stop flying privately and professionally.
-We launched a campaign to this end in the summer: www.lovingtheatmosphere.org.
+In 2017, we ourselves decided to stop flying, both privately and professionally.
+In the summer, we launched a campaign to this end: www.lovingtheatmosphere.org.

 Companies should support their employees in choosing sustainable means of transport and provide incentives for more sustainability.
 For example, special leave for employees who forgo business flights and take the train instead.

-How employees* get to work every day also has a major impact on the CO2 footprint: commuting by train or bicycle is much more sustainable than by (company) car.
+How employees get to work each day also has a major impact on their carbon footprint: daily commuting by train or bicycle is much more sustainable than by (company) car.
 Home office days or full-time remote work can also reduce emissions.

-The topic of further education can also be charged "green".
-Visiting events in the eco-social cosmos regularly gives us new impulses.
+The topic of further education can also be "green" charged.
+Attending events in the eco-social cosmos regularly gives us new impetus.
 And it promotes the transfer of knowledge in our own sustainability efforts.

-Those who already have the above-mentioned levers in the focus of their own entrepreneurial activities can also take initiatives such as Entrepreneurs 4 Future connect.
-Or for example the Sustainable Web Manifesto sign.
+Those who already have the above-mentioned levers in the focus of their own entrepreneurial activities can also join initiatives such as Entrepreneurs 4 Future.
+Or sign the Sustainable Web Manifesto, for example.

 Last but not least, we would like to encourage all agencies, freelancers, companies and employees to take to the streets for climate protection.
-Fridays for Future calls for 4. global climate strike on November 29.
-Of course we will be there too!
+Fridays for Future is calling for the 4th Global Climate Strike on November 29.
+Of course, we will be there too!

-It is not always easy to find good sustainable suppliers.
-For example, we have done a lot of research on what has a better eco-balance: Cloth towels vs paper towels vs reusable towel rolls for employees.
-What is your way to find the "greenest" solution?
+It's not always that easy to find good sustainable suppliers.
+For example, we spent a long time researching what has a better eco-balance: Cloth towels vs paper towels vs reusable towel rolls for employees.
+What is your approach to finding the "greenest" solution in each case?

-Research is not always easy, as there are still many "unsustainable solutions" out there.
+Research is not always easy as there are still many "unsustainable solutions" out there.
 We would be thrilled if suppliers, tools and products would indicate the ecological footprint.
-At the moment, however, this is probably still a vision of the future.
+But that is probably still a vision of the future at the moment.

-We always keep our eyes and ears open when it comes to manufacturers* who are already trendsetting today.
+We always keep our eyes and ears open for manufacturers who are already pioneering today.
 Trade fairs also bring us into contact with good service providers.
-For example the Green World Tour.
+For example, the Green World Tour.

-Tip: How sustainable can the internet be?
+Tip: Can there even be a sustainable internet?
 And how "green" is WordPress ?
-Read more in our article on WordPress and sustainability.
+Read more about this in our article on WordPress and sustainability.

 - Does the company use green electricity?

 - If it is a physical product: where does it come from, how long is the journey?
-Under what conditions was it manufactured?
+Under what conditions was it produced?
 How durable is it?

-- Are really sustainable materials used?
-This is a tricky point, as there are many seals and certifications, not all of which necessarily distinguish organic products.
+- Are sustainable materials really used?
+This point in particular is tricky, as there are many seals and certifications, not all of which necessarily identify truly ecological products.

-- Is it possible to buy the product also second hand?
+- Is it possible to buy the product second hand?

-- How do others do it, who also have similar demands on sustainability as we do?
+- How do others do it who also make similar demands on sustainability as we do?

-And of course always the question: do I really need this?
-Because it is most sustainable when something does not have to be produced in the first place.
+And of course always the question: do I really need it?
+Because the most sustainable thing is when something doesn't have to be produced in the first place.

-No, ecological-social action does not necessarily lead to additional costs:
+No, eco-social action does not necessarily lead to additional costs:

 - Sustainable products are generally more durable than conventional products

-- It can be very economical to pay attention to sustainability in all areas of the company: less produced marketing material, renouncing disposable products that have to be bought again and again, energy-saving lighting, etc.
+- Paying attention to sustainability in all areas of the company can be very economical: less marketing material produced, no disposable products that have to be bought again and again, energy-saving lighting, etc.

-If one considers that the actual costs (working conditions, ecological destruction, etc.) are not taken into account by most providers, then we should always make the decision for an ecological-social provider, even if the money factor is not taken into account.
+If you consider that the actual costs (working conditions, ecological destruction, etc.) are not taken into account by most suppliers, then we should always choose an ecological-social supplier, even apart from the money factor.

-You bet on the climate-positive hosting of RAIDBOXES .
-How did you come up with that?
-And how satisfied are you with it, apart from the ecological aspect?
+You rely on the green WordPress hosing from Raidboxes.
+How did you come up with it?
+And how satisfied are you with your hosting, apart from the environmental aspect?

-We are a value-driven agency and work exclusively with ecological or social projects.
-In order to check whether a new project request suits us, we first of all take a look at the mission and vision of the organisation.
+We are a values-driven agency and work exclusively with ecological or social projects.
+To check whether a new project request fits us, we first take a look at the mission and vision of the organization.
 And we take a closer look at the website and the product or service.

-We'll find out which of the 17 Goals (SDGs) the framework in which the project takes place and who the partners or sponsors involved are.
+We clarify which of the 17 goals (SDGs) are being pursued, in which framework the project is taking place and who the partners or sponsors involved are.
 This gives us a good feeling whether we are the right agency for the project.
-If it does not fit, we will reject the request: We only offer what we are convinced of.
-And we do not support anything that does not help the world or our clients.
+If it is not the right fit, we will decline the request: We only offer what we are convinced of.
+And we don't support anything that doesn't help the world or our clients.

-There are already enough agencies out there that put profit at the top of their corporate agenda.
+There are already enough agencies out there that put profit at the top of their business goals.
 We believe that more value-driven agencies are needed.
-Because as creative service providers* we can directly participate in improving the status quo.
+Because as creative service providers we can directly participate in improving the status quo.

 A few words about you and your team?

-Behind The Good Call are Stephie Keilholz and Philipp Stakenborg.
-After both of us had worked for years in conventional marketing jobs and agency projects, we founded our eco-social creative agency in April 2018.
-In order to focus our work on the organizations that work for a better world.
+Behind Das Gute Ruft are Stephie Keilholz and Philipp Stakenborg.
+After years of both working in conventional marketing jobs and agency projects, we founded our eco-social creative agency in April 2018.
+To focus our work on the organizations that work for a better world.

-We firmly believe in the transformative powers of design and good marketing.
-Both disciplines have the ability to simplify communication, enhance experiences, appeal to and inspire people.
+We believe strongly in the transformative powers of design and good marketing.
+Both disciplines have the ability to simplify communication, enhance experiences, engage and inspire people.